 Adding a Fan Manually

-Sometimes you meet a fan at a show, get a referral, or just need to add someone by hand.- Click the Add Fan button in the top-right corner of the Directory.
+Sometimes you meet a fan at a show, get a referral, or just need to add someone by hand.Fill in the fan's details

 - First Name (required)